-The ratings should not be construed as a recommendation to buy, sell, or hold CIBC securities.
+Credit ratings are important to CIBC's borrowing costs and ability to raise funds in the wholesale debt markets.
+CIBC's credit ratings are discussed on page 83 of the 2010 MD&A under the heading "Management of Risk - Liquidity Risk".
+Credit ratings should not be construed as a recommendation to buy, sell, or hold CIBC securities.
 Ratings may be revised or withdrawn at any time by the respective rating agencies.

-A definition of the categories of each rating as at October 31, 2009 has been obtained from the respective rating organization's website and is outlined in Appendix A. A more detailed explanation of the various ratings may be obtained from the ratings agencies.
+Definitions of the categories of each rating as at October 31, 2010 have been obtained from the respective rating agencies' websites and are outlined in Appendix A. A more detailed explanation of the various ratings categories may be obtained from the ratings agencies.

-MARKET FOR SECURITIES
+MARKET FOR SECURITIES2